 Once a method has been developed, control substances of known quantities will be used to verify the method and determine detection sensitivity.
 All information relating to the method validation process can be captured within the context of the study and re-purposed as new methods are developed.
 Once methods have been validated, E-WorkBook data-entry spreadsheets can be locked-down to control data entry, thereby reducing the possibility of errors and deviations.

-The deployment of business rules within the bioanalytical workflow and the enforcement of workflow audit tools (such as counter signatures and reason codes) supports Good Laboratory Practice (GLP).
+The deployment of business rules within the bioanalytical workflow and the enforcement of workflow audit tools (such as counter signatures and reason for change codes) supports Good Laboratory Practice (GLP).

 Components are available for weight sets, pH meters, pipettes and balances.
 By incorporating these workflows within the study, labs can eliminate the need for paper documentation such as balance use logs.
 Further, audits of reagents and solutions can be tied directly to the balance or pH meter used during its preparation.

 2. SAMPLE HANDLING